samsuh/2025-learnings/README.md

 9/15 - didnt get much done today
 9/16 - watched a couple typescript videos, but didnt code anything.
 9/17 - converted mkr to sky. prepping for ratecut trading volume 9/18 headed down to jeju. was shocked at the clutter. felt disappointed in mom and dad.
-H wuestioned whether they are showing early signs of dementia
+H questioned whether they are showing early signs of dementia
+9/21 my antisocial rendencies are emerging. im exhausted from ttying to coordinate ppl who dont want to be coordinated so i decided to stop cuzbits pointless. ill let them do their own thing and just do what i need to to preserve my sense of calm.